mahmoudparsian/big-data-mapreduce-course/syllabus/2023-Spring/README.md

 * MapReduce algorithms and some design patterns
 * NoSQL Databases
 * Fundamentals of Spark and PySpark
+	* Spark Architecture
+	* Data Abstractions in Spark and PySpark
+	* RDDs and DataFrames
+	* Transformations and Actions
 * Running simple programs in PySpark
 * Scale-out vs. Scale-up
 * SQL for NoSQL data & Relational Algebra